105 Best Books on Control Systems

 8."Dynamic Programming & Optimal Control" by Dimitri P Bertsekas

-“Dynamic Programming & Optimal Control” Book Review: This book provides information on algorithmic methodology of dynamic programming.
-It is designed to be used for optimal control.
-It also describes Markovian decision problems, planning and serial decision making under uncertainty, and discrete or combinatorial optimization.
-The treatment described focuses on basic unifying themes, and conceptual foundations.
-The book contains illustrations of the versatility, power, and generality of method with numerous examples and applications from fields like engineering, operations research, and others.
-It contains a wide range of illustrations, solved examples, and exercises.
+“Dynamic Programming & Optimal Control” Book Review: The book explains the algorithmic approach to dynamic programming, which is useful for optimal control.
+It covers topics such as Markovian decision problems, planning, serial decision making under uncertainty, and discrete or combinatorial optimization.
+The focus is on fundamental concepts and unifying themes.
+The book provides many examples and applications from various fields like engineering and operations research.
+It includes illustrations, solved examples, and exercises.

 9. Multivariable Control Systems